• All

 Peculiar betas tamed

-The journal Physical Review D accepts “First-order formalism for β functions in bosonic sigma models from supersymmetry breaking” by O. Gamayun at al.
+The journal Physical Review D accepts “First-order formalism for β functions in bosonic sigma models...” by Oleksandr Gamayun and coauthors.

 A kicked polaron

-The journal SciPost Physics accepts “One-dimensional Fermi polaron after a kick” by Oleksandr Gamayun and Oleg Lychkovskiy.
+The journal SciPost Physics accepts “One-dimensional Fermi polaron after a kick” by our Arnold Fellow, Oleksandr Gamayun, and his coauthor.

 On AI-driven discovery

-Reviewing recent progress and discussing opportunities in the field of AI-assisted discovery for mathematics and theoretical physics.
+A review of progress in the nascent field of AI-assisted discovery in mathematics and theoretical physics identifies three main approaches.

 Slight degenerations